valkey-io/valkey/CONTRIBUTING.md

 or `--signoff` to add the `Signed-off-by` line to the end of the commit message.
 We also require revert commits to include a DCO.

+If you're contributing code to the Valkey project in any other form, including sending a code fragment or patch via private email or public discussion groups, you need to spell out that the contribution is in accordance with the DCO.

 # How to provide a patch or a new feature

 1. If it is a major feature or a semantical change, please don't start coding